ad Dei GloriamMinistries

 Parables

-One of the primary purposes for teaching with parables is to deliver a certain truth in a more vivid and memorable manner by illustrating a spiritual truth using common everyday objects and concepts which would be very familiar to the listeners.
+One of the primary purposes for teaching with parables is to deliver a particular truth in a more vivid and memorable manner by illustrating a spiritual truth using common everyday objects and concepts which would be very familiar to the listeners.
 Parables contain a certain parallelism between the heavenly, spiritual or redemptive world, and the natural one.
-As the Divine Mediator for creating the natural world and establishing the order of redemption (the spiritual world), Jesus is uniquely qualified to offer these illustrations of truth that, in a sense, had been hidden since the time of creation (Mt 13:35, quoting Ps 78:2).
+As the Divine Mediator who created the natural world and established the order of redemption (the spiritual world), Jesus is uniquely qualified to offer these illustrations of truth that, in a sense, had been hidden since the time of creation (Mt 13:35, quoting Ps 78:2).

 Before we proceed to the various interpretation rules, we should mention a few verses pertaining to the purposes of parables (Mt 13:10-17, Mk 4:10-12 and Lk 8:9-10) which are among the most difficult in the Gospels.
 A full discussion goes beyond the scope of this article, but we'll briefly touch on them here.
 Jesus states that the “secret of the kingdom” is concealed to unbelievers and revealed only to believers.
-Some interpret this to state that the meaning of parables is hidden to all but an inner circle.
+Some interpret this to state that the meaning of parables is hidden to all but true believers in Jesus.
 There are many parables, however, that were clearly understood by unbelievers (for example, the parable of the tenants in Mt 21:33-44, see v45).
-Some scholars limit this restriction of understanding to the secret (or mystery) of the kingdom, particularly Jesus’ mission.
-Others (such as Ladd, for example) see this “secret of the kingdom” in an eschatological sense only.
-Perhaps we can say these verses teach that one reason that Jesus taught in parables was to conceal the truth to unbelievers due to and as a result of their lack of faith.
-Their main problem was not lack of intellectual understanding, but an unwillingness to understand spiritually, morally and ethically.
+Another group of scholars limit this restriction of understanding to the secret (or mystery) of the kingdom, particularly Jesus’ mission.
+Others (such as twentieth century theologian George Eldon Ladd, for example) see this “secret of the kingdom” in an eschatological (end-time) sense only.
+Perhaps we can say that Jesus often taught in parables to conceal the truth to unbelievers due to their lack of faith.
+However, He sometimes also used parables to make a point with non-believers so they would be without excuse.
+The main problem with unbelievers was not a lack of intellectual understanding, but an unwillingness to understand spiritually, morally and ethically.
 This is consistent with statements made in Romans 1:8-32 and 1Cor 2:13-14.

-The most important thing to remember in reading a parable is that, almost without exception, it teaches one basic point.
-Throughout history, scholars have tended to over-allegorize the stories, leading to much misinterpretations of the parables.
+The most important thing to remember in reading a parable is that, in the vast majority of cases, it teaches one basic point (the parable of the prodigal son in Luke 15:11-32 is a notable exception).
+Throughout history, bible readers have tended to over-allegorize the stories, often leading to many misinterpretations of the parables.
 Probably the most famous example was Augustine’s interpretation of the Good Samaritan parable in which he depicted the victim as Adam, the robbers as Satan and his angels, the Good Samaritan as Christ, the inn as the church, the innkeeper as the Apostle Paul, and a dozen or so other allegories.
 Clearly, this is not what Jesus intended since the context deals with human relationships and the question of “Who is my neighbor?”.
 This method of interpreting parables can probably be traced back to the Parable of the Sower in Matthew 13 (also Mk 4 and Lk 8).
 Jesus explained this parable in a semi-allegorical manner, and many scholars thought this gave license to allegorize all parables.

 [TOC] [Top of Page]